 The English Institute for International Students (EIIS) is an academically oriented, Intensive English Program (IEP) for college-bound students at the University of Tulsa.
 It is the goal of the program to provide international students with the necessary English-language skills and competence to successfully perform at a post-secondary level comparable to their native English-speaking counterparts.
 The EIIS is administered within the framework of the University of Tulsa’s Office of International Student Services (ISS), an operation of the Office of Admission, and all classes are taught in campus facilities.
 All applicants must have been granted conditional admission to the university for the purpose of seeking an undergraduate or graduate degree.

 You may contact the English Institute at 918-631-2535.

 It is the mission of the English Institute for International Students to prepare international students for success at the University of Tulsa.
 The purpose of the institute is to provide English-language instruction in an academically oriented context in order to serve students’ immediate goals of pursuing higher education within the United States.
 Instructional content emphasizes critical thinking, academic integrity, and test and study skills, coupled with cultural understanding and social activities that will strengthen students’ ability to participate in the cosmopolitan environment of the university.

-The EIIS is organized into six levels of study ranging from elementary to advanced levels of proficiency.
+The EIIS is organized into five levels of study ranging from elementary to advanced levels of proficiency.
 All incoming students are required to take the Michigan Placement Exam, the results of which determine their appropriate level of placement.
 Students are required to take all classes within a single course level regardless of higher demonstrated achievement in a particular skill area.
 Course sessions are conducted over a period of eight weeks, of which seven are dedicated to in-class instruction.
 Final exams are given in the eighth week of each session for all levels in order to assess students’ achievement of learning outcomes.